Asynchronous circuit: Multi-rail encoding

 Multi-rail encoding uses multiple wires without a one-to-one relationship between bits and wires and a separate acknowledge signal.
 Data availability is indicated by the transitions themselves on one or more of the data wires (depending on the type of multi-rail encoding) instead of with a request signal as in the bundled-data encoding.
 This provides the advantage that the data communication is delay-insensitive.
 Two common multi-rail encodings are one-hot and dual rail.
-The one-hot (a.k.a.
-1-of-n) encoding represents a number in base n with a communication on one of the n wires.
+The one-hot (also known as 1-of-n) encoding represents a number in base n with a communication on one of the n wires.
 The dual-rail encoding uses pairs of wires to represent each bit of the data, hence the name "dual-rail"; one wire in the pair represents the bit value of 0 and the other represents the bit value of 1.
 For example, a dual-rail encoded two bit number will be represented with two pairs of wires for four wires in total.
 During a data communication, communications occur on one of each pair of wires to indicate the data's bits.
 In the general case, an m $\times$ n encoding represent data as m words of base n.